Denis-Frizat/Denis-Frizat/README.md

 ### Hi there 👋

 Hello!
 My name is Denis.
-I have a broad range of interests, but I'm especially passionate about Python, data science, and machine learning.
-I have a background in Environmental Science and completed an amazing Data Science Bootcamp.
-I’m always excited to explore new projects and innovate.
-Feel free to connect with me on GitHub to see my latest work!
+My core focus is environmental science, and I'm leveraging my skills in Python, data science, and machine learning to advance research and solutions in this field.
+I've built a solid foundation through a Data Science Bootcamp and I'm keen to explore projects that make a positive environmental impact.
+Check out my latest work on GitHub!

 -😄 Pronouns: He / Him
 -🌱 Currently: A member of the Climate Change AI Community